Misterio77/website/_src/cv.md

 USP is considered to be Brazil's most prestigious university, and is frequently ranked the top university in latin america.

-I've studied different areas in computing, and gained a lot of interpersonal experience.
+I've studied different areas in computing, and gained a lot of hard and soft skills.
 Subjects I've particularly enjoyed include Software Engineering, Software Testing, Databases, and Operating Systems.

-I'm also one of the founding members and current director at our [Open Source & Free Software extracurricular group](https://gelos.club).
+I'm one of the founding members and current leader at our [Open Source & Free Software extracurricular group](https://gelos.club).

 ## Industry experience